nsgcc/nsCamera/README.md

 ##### Required packages should be installed automatically by the setup script if not already present.

-1. Open an Anaconda command line window and activate the relevant python environment, e.g, `conda activate nsc3` (or continue in the same window if you just created a python environment)
+1. Open an Anaconda command line window and activate the relevant python environment, e.g, `conda activate my_nsc_env` (or continue in the same window if you just created a python environment)
 1. install the wheel file (usually located in the *dist* directory), e.g.,

 	`pip install nsCamera-2.1.2-py2.py3-none-any.whl`

 1. ALTERNATE INSTALL METHOD
-	1. Decompress the install package *nsCamera-X.Y.zip* or *nsCamera-X.Y.tar.gz*
+	1. Download and decompress the install package *nsCamera-X.Y.zip* or *nsCamera-X.Y.tar.gz* available from the release link on the nsCamera GitHub page
 	1. Normal users: At the command line, go to the nsCamera install directory and enter `pip install setup.py`
-    1. nsCamera developers: Inside the installation directory, run `pip install -e .` to install an editable distribution (the interpreter uses the local file structure rather than installing one directly in the python environment).
+    1. nsCamera developers: Inside the installation directory, run `pip install -e .` (don't forget the period!) to install an editable distribution (the interpreter uses the local file structure rather than installing one directly in the python environment).
    Be sure you are using the correct environment or python installation.

 - If you are attempting an offline install, you may receive an error like